 Mag: +5 (Varies)

-Click HERE to see more information about our capture of Barnard's Loop taken with a telescope.
+See more information about Barnard's Loop taken with a telescope.

-Check out Our full Episode about Barnard's Loop to see us photograph this beauty from A to Z!
+Check out our episode about Barnard's Loop to see us photograph this beauty from A to Z!

 Barnard's Loop, using a 50mm lens at f/4 on a motorized mount